Geometric decompositions of surfaces with spherical metric and conical singularities: Basic notions

 \begin{prop} In any spherical surface $S$ of genus $g>0$ and whose singular locus $Sing(S)$ is connected (either $S$ is closed with a unique conical singularity or it has a unique boundary component and no interior singularity), there is a geodesic arc distinct from the boundary and whose complement is connected. \end{prop}

 \begin{proof} We proceed quite similarly as in the proof of Proposition 2.7.
 Since $g>0$, there is an homotopy class of topological arcs without self-intersection that join conical singularities and whose complement is connected.
 We take the shortest topological arc $\alpha$ in this homotopy class.
 It is a broken geodesic arc formed by several geodesic arcs joining conical singularities.
-If $Sing(S)$ is just a unique conical singularity, any geodesic arc of $\alpha$ is enough to prove the proposition.
-If $Sing(S)$ is a boundary component and the complement of any geodesic arc of $\alpha$ has two components, then the complement of $\alpha$ itself has two components.
-Therefore, at least one geodesic arc of $\alpha$ has connected complement. \end{proof}
+The original topological arc is not zero homologous in $H_{1}(S; Sing(S))$.
+Thus, in the minimizing broken geodesic at least one of geodesic arcs is not zero homologous and hence does not cut the surfaces into two. \end{proof}